List of One Piece characters: Akazaya Nine

+Izo, although not part of the group, was also a retainer for Kozuki Oden alongside them.

 Kurozumi Family

 The Kurozumi Family (黒炭家, Kurozumi-ke) are one of the six ruling families of Wano Country.
-After falling out of power following a failed coup, they allied with Kaido who helped procure their shogunate.
+After falling out of power following a failed coup, they allied with Kaido and the Animal Kingdom Pirates who helped procure their shogunate.

 Kurozumi Orochi

-Wano Country was under the control of Kurozumi Orochi (黒炭オロチ, Kurozumi Orochi), the head of the Kurozumi family, who has the ability to become a Yamata no Orochi or a Yamata no Orochi-human hybrid thanks to the powers of the Snake-Snake Fruit: Model Yamata no Orochi.
+Kurozumi Orochi (黒炭オロチ, Kurozumi Orochi) was the head of the Kurozumi family and Kaido-installed shogun of the Wano Country, who had the ability to become a Yamata no Orochi or a Yamata no Orochi-human hybrid thanks to the powers of the Snake-Snake Fruit: Model Yamata no Orochi.
 One of the main antagonists of the Wano Country arc, Orochi was a power-hungry tyrant who did not care about the country or its citizens, as he oppressed the citizens for twenty years to the point where he fed starving villagers malfunctioning SMILE Fruits and robbing them of negative emotions, while Wano Country devolved into despondency.
 He was later betrayed by Kaido to further his goals.
 He survived Kaido's attack and was later killed by Denjiro.
 He was succeeded by Momonosuke who became the rightful Shogun of Wano after Kaido's defeat.

 Kurozumi Orochi is voiced by Hiroshi Iwasaki in the original Japanese version and by Keith Silverstein in the Crunchyroll dub.

-Kurozumi Higurashi

-Kurozumi Higurashi (黒炭ひぐらし, Kurozumi Higurashi) is a member of the Kurozumi Family.
-She ate the Clone-Clone Fruit that enables her to assume the form of anyone.
-Kurozumi Higurashi was later killed by Kaido when she interfered in his duel with Kozuki Oden with her Devil Fruit being eaten some time after her death by Bentham.

-Kurozumi Higurashi is voiced by Hiroko Emori in the original Japanese version.

 Kurozumi Tama

-Kurozumi Tama (黒炭玉, Kurozumi Tama) is a girl from Wano Country's Kuri region, member of the Kurozumi family, and an aspiring kunoichi who knew Portgas D. Ace and allies with the Straw Hat Pirates against the forces of Kaido and Big Mom.
+Kurozumi Tama (黒炭玉, Kurozumi Tama) is a girl from Wano Country's Kuri region, member of the Kurozumi family, and an aspiring kunoichi who knew Portgas D. Ace and allies with the Straw Hat Crew against the forces of Kaido and Big Mom.
 Having eaten the Millet-Millet Fruit, Tama can produce dango from her cheeks which have the power to control animals and anyone who has eaten the SMILE fruits for about a month.
-This ability came in handy when it came to fighting the Animal Kingdom Pirates.
-Following the death of Kurozumi Orochi and the defeat of Kaido and Big Mom, she tells Monkey D. Luffy that she will join the Straw Hat Pirates after she grows up and become a kunoichi.
-Tama is the only survivor of the Kurozumi family as her surname and ancestry was never mentioned or known to other characters with the former briefly alluded to in a flashback to her parents' demise.
+Following the death of Kurozumi Orochi and the defeat of Kaido and Big Mom, she gains approval from Monkey D. Luffy to join the Straw Hat Crew, training to become a kunoichi beforehand.
+Tama is the only survivor of the Kurozumi family as her surname and ancestry was never mentioned or known to other characters, with the former briefly alluded to in a flashback to her parents' demise.
 Oda confirmed this in the 105th volume of the manga.

 Kurozumi Tama is voiced by Megumi Han in the original Japanese version and by Sarah Wiedenheft in the Crunchyroll dub.